 The act of sending someone a greeting card is still meaningful, but now Culture Greetings is giving users the ability to customize cards catered to people of color in minutes.

 “There are other automated greeting card services, but none that deliver cards that have a specific cultural nomenclature,” Mahaffey said.

-The Atlanta-based company launched just in time for the holidays last month with over 700 greeting cards (and growing), mostly designed in-house by Mahaffey herself.
+When the Atlanta-based company first launched, it included over 700 greeting cards, mostly designed in-house by Mahaffey herself.
 The tech entrepreneur also works with award-winning cartoonists Quinn McGowan and artist Steve R. Allen whose work can be found in the National Museum of African American History.

 “My goal was to design a culturally relevant greeting card platform that would become a leading destination for Black consumers.
 That’s the beauty of being able to code.
 We programmers can build whatever we dream,” said Mahaffey, who worked in tech for over two decades.

 Users can choose from a wide variety of cards for different occasions, use the online tool to write a personalized handwritten note plus add a gift card.
 The custom built automation software then prints, stamps, and mails the card to be delivered the next day.

 “It gives the same experience of someone receiving handwritten cards, but it takes the sender the same amount of time it takes to write a social media post,” she said.

 Mahaffey is the founder of several businesses including the WhereU app, a directory of Black-owned businesses.